dbmcclain/Astronomy/README.md

   360
 ```
 ---
-Angular rotation of vectors about arbitrary axis - specify vector and rotation axis with angular pole position on the unit sphere.
+Angular rotation of vectors about arbitrary axis - specify vector and rotation axis with angular pole positions on the unit sphere.
 No Euler angle stuff needed.
 No singularities near poles.
 No gimbal lock near zenith - but your telescope might not be so forgiving.

 General rotations can be computed in a reference frame agnostic manner.
 Any vector, V, can be decomposed into a component parallel to the rotation axis, P, and a vector perpendicular to the axis.
 P is a unit vector pointing toward the pole of the rotation axis.